Contents

 Students with significant experience in a subject area that could possibly be aligned with a course at a college or university may be able to gain credit through the prior learning assessment process.
 For guidance through the process, read the document, Prior Learning Assessment Instructions and the Prior Learning Assessment Handbook, located in the SEU catalog.

 At the equivalent minimum grade of “C” earned on the assessment, a grade of “CR” will be recorded on the student’s academic record for the subject.
 Prior Learning Assessment fees must be paid prior to the credit posting to the student’s transcript record.
-A maximum of 45 semester hours of credit may be earned through any combination of the following: AP, CLEP, IB, Military, Credit by Assessment, Credit by Examination or Specialized Training/Certification that are approved by the Registrar.
+A maximum of 90 semester hours of credit toward a Bachelor’s degree and 45 semester hours of credit toward an Associate’s degree may be earned through any combination of the following: AP, CLEP, IB, Military, Credit by Assessment, Credit by Examination or Specialized Training/Certification that the Registrar approves.

 General Conditions for All Credit Transfer